sakshamsharma/zpyi/README.md

 source ~/.zshrc
 myname=$(whoami)
 "
-'$(whoami)'.upper()
+print ('${myname}'.upper())
+print ('$(whoami)'.upper())
 "
 ```
 Run this file with a plain `zsh script.sh`!
-This is a very simple example, and it is possible to create many interesting combinations of shell and python this way.
+This is a very simple example of mixing python, shell variables, and shell commands, and it is possible to create many interesting combinations of shell and python this way.

 *Note* A simple oneliner for the above would be `"'$(whoami)'.upper()"`